 How many weddings have they photographed?
 Do they have lots of examples on social media?
 Can they show you a full library?

-Are they insured?
+Are they doing things properly?

 Do they have back up equipment in case something goes wrong?